What is a Software Inventory?

 Software Inventory is a capability available in endpoint management solutions that enables the cataloguing and documentation of all software applications installed on endpoints.
 Even within fully managed environments, software sprawl is inevitable.

 Applications, libraries, services, and background agents accumulate across endpoints, servers, and virtual machines through updates and dependencies.
-Without an up-to-date software inventory, IT teams lack the authoritative data needed for accurate vulnerability assessment, patch targeting, and compliance validation.
+Without an up-to-date IT inventory management process, IT teams lack the authoritative data needed for accurate vulnerability assessment, patch targeting, and compliance validation.
 Having an inventory of all software and applications in the enterprise environment, this data plays a key role in enterprise endpoint security and IT asset management (ITAM).

 Identifying software usage is essential to ensure software assets are authorized and licensed, which enables timely patch management on necessary endpoints.
-Moreover, an up-to-date software inventory also ensures compliance with regulatory controls and SLAs for application usage in the enterprise.
+Moreover, an up-to-date software inventory management process also ensures compliance with regulatory controls and SLAs for application usage in the enterprise.
+Learn more about software inventory management and how it works in practice, or explore software inventory management alongside hardware inventory for a complete asset picture.

 According to Gartner, “IT asset discovery tools are essential to keeping a current and complete inventory of assets for operations, security and cost management.”